 Lee joined Watsi on January 1st, 2014.
-Five years ago, Lee joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Lee joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Lee's most recent donation traveled 8,200 miles to support Allan, a two-year-old boy from Philippines, to fund corrective surgery.

 Lee has funded healthcare for 56 patients in 11 countries.